Kovaltry FDA Approval History

 Kovaltry is administered via intravenous infusion up to two or three times per week.
 The most common side effects reported during clinical trials were headache, fever, and itchy rash.

-Development History and FDA Approval Process for Kovaltry
+Development Timeline for Kovaltry

 |Mar 17, 2016||FDA Approves Bayer's Kovaltry (Antihemophilic Factor (Recombinant)) for the Treatment of Children and Adults with Hemophilia A|